MHMDHIDR/mohammedhaydar.com/src/content/blog/evolution-of-electronic-music-and-audio-synthesis-a-comprehensive-overview/index.md

 **4.2 Sampling and Computer Music**

-The Mellotron's use of tape loops and the Akai 1000's digital sampling capabilities are discussed, emphasizing their influence on music production.
-The article **[3]** then delves into the democratization of music-making through software like Fruity Loops and Garageband, enabling musicians to create music on laptops.
+The article **[3]** talks about how the Mellotron utilizes tape loops and the digital sampling features of the Akai 1000 highlighting their impact, on music production.
+It then explores how music making has become more accessible through software such, as Fruity Loops and Garageband allowing musicians to craft tunes using laptops.

 ## 5. The Resurgence of Analogue Synths